Sales Pipeline Management (Increase Efficiency for B2B & B2C)

 Designing different b2b and b2c pipeline strategies

 A sales pipeline needs to be grounded in research, whether your company follows a B2B or B2C model.
+In addition, sales strategies should be relevant to the customer you are targeting.

+By being more informed, you can make decisions that would optimize your sales pipeline.
 The easiest way to offer value is by delivering professional customer support to all types of customers.

 Shailen Vandeyar

-A proud Indian origin Kiwi who loves to plant trees and play with his pet bunny when not taking a plunge into the ocean of funnel development, conversions, and customer retention.
+A proud Indian origin Kiwi who loves to do BJJ and play with his pet bunny when not taking a plunge into the vast ocean of funnel design, email marketing, copywriting, conversions, and customer retention.

 Recent Posts